thelivedrawingproject/thelivedrawingproject.github.io/src/pages/2019-02-01-lablab/index.md

 layout: article
 title: Live Performance at the LabLab
 subtitle: Art residency
-description: Art residency at the Lablab in Lyon in partnership with AADN
+description: Art residency of the Live Drawing Project team at the Lablab in Lyon in partnership with AADN
 date: "2019-02-01"
 category: event
 image: "1.jpg"